“Conduct research in our well equiped centres being supported by our experienced scientists”

 SAVANNAH RESEARCH CENTRE

-The Marine Research Centre (MRC) is located in Tofo, Mozambique which has stunning megafauna and microfauna including whale sharks, humpback whales, manta rays, dolphins, turtles and sea horses, making it an exciting place to conduct research.
-The MRC is located overlooking the beach and next door is our accommodation and dive centre.
+The Marine Research Unit (MRU) is located in Tofo, Mozambique which has stunning megafauna and macrofauna including whale sharks, humpback whales, manta rays, dolphins, turtles and sea horses, making it an exciting place to conduct research.
+The MRU is located overlooking the beach and next door is our accommodation and dive centre.